Filter Options

 Should I choose a guided or self-drive safari to visit the Okavango Delta?

 “Both guided and self-drive safaris are wonderful ways to explore the Okavango Delta.
 Each has its own advantages.
 On a guided safari, there are two main options: the private and group safari.
 A private safari means that you will have a guide, driver and vehicle all to yourself.
 On a group safari, these are shared with other safari-goers.
 For both of these, you’ll be accompanied at all times by an expert guide, which is an outstanding opportunity to learn and ask questions about the Delta and its wildlife.
 It’s also a fine way to find out about local life from your guide and, on a group safari at least, meet other travelers.
 A self-drive safari means you’re on your own, and that can be a wonderful thing.
 Your tour operator will make sure that you know where you’re going, but you should also do your own planning and research.
 Armed with this knowledge you’ll have a delicious sense of freedom as you explore.
 All the decisions are yours, including how long you stay and watch those lion cubs play or that elephant family interacting.
-You also have the choice of camping and of staying in the same accommodation as those on group or private safaris.”
+You also have the choice of camping and of staying in the same accommodations as those on group or private safaris.”

 4